 Once the proper HVAC system for your home is selected and installed, you’ll begin controlling the temperature inside with your thermostat.
 When the thermostat tells the other HVAC units in your home the temperature needs to change, they will begin the process of producing warm or cool air.
 That newly warmed or cooled air will be distributed throughout your home with the help of ductwork or an air handler.
 If your home features a ductless system, refrigerant lines will help move the air through the system.

-HVAC systems can be either gas or electric powered.
-While most systems today are electric, many furnaces are either gas or oil powered.
-Air conditioners tend to be primarily electric powered.
+HVAC systems can be powered by either gas or electricity, though most systems are now electric.
+The main exception are furnaces, which tend to be either gas or oil powered.

 Furnaces are a whole-home heating solution that work by burning a fuel source, like natural gas or propane, to make heat.
 The heat produced is combined with cold air from your home, then is re-distributed via ductwork to increase indoor temperature.

 Air conditioners remove heat and humidity from the air in your home and place it outside to reach your desired indoor temperature.
 Central AC cools your entire home, while ductless AC cools just one portion or room in your home.

 Dealers can answer questions, help you find the right products for your home, and repair your system.